Fast Focus Exercise

 What do you do if you want to get a job or internship soon but have no idea what kind you want?
 And when you look at the different job/internship postings you just feel more confused!

-First of all, you are not alone.
-Many students don’t know what kind of opportunity to seek at first.
+First of all, you are not alone; many students have the same question.
 To help you start honing in on an objective, try this brief exercise.
 It will help you identify one or more options that may be viable short-term goals, if not long-term careers.
 If you'd like a more extensive approach, try out our Know Yourself exercises or speak with a career counselor.

 |Step 1: Using Handshake or the job categories on another careers website, browse listings for which you are qualified.
 Look at a few different job categories, functions or industries.|